Система Orphus

 What's included in the price:

-• transfer from Nikolaevsk-on-Amur to Cape Perovsky and back (by Toyota Hiace minibuses)
+• minibus transfer from Nikolaevsk-on-Amur to Perovsky Cape and back

-• rent of a high-speed covered boat for sea thansfers to Wrangel Bay and back, rent of uncovered boats for sea trips
+• rent of a high-speed covered boat for long sea transfers and uncovered boats for short sea trips

-• accommodation in a campsite in Wrangel Bay (4 nights), at Nicholay bay (1 night), at the base in Ongachan Bay (3 nights) and in a hotel in Nikolaevsk-on-Amur (1 night)
+• accommodation in Wrangel Bay (4 nights), Ongachan Bay (3 nights), Nikolaevsk-on-Amur (1 night)

-• daily walking and sea excursions, whale watching, birds watching, etc
+• walking and sea excursions, whale watching, birds watching, etc. according to the program

-• lectures of marine biologists, services of captains, drivers, gamekeepers, cooks and English-speaking guide from RussiaDiscovery
+• lectures of marine biologists, services of captains, drivers, gamekeepers, cooks, and RussiaDiscovery guide

-• rent of group equipment, fishing gear, boats, SUP-boards and wetsuits (3 mm thickness)
+• rent of group equipment, fishing gear, boats, SUP boards and wetsuits

-• permission for visiting the Shantar Islands National Park
+• permission to visit the Shantar Islands National Park

 Extra charge:

-• hotel accommodation in Khabarovsk (2 nights before and after the trip)
+• 2 nights accommodation in Khabarovsk before and after the trip, as well as accommodation in case of delays

 In the price: